Artist of the Moment | Damien Hirst

 - Circular Coloured Cardboard

-- Butterfly Table Confetti (choose from this confettie US/ UK) or make your own using a Butterfly whole punch such as this US/ UK
+- Butterfly Table Confetti (buy some or or make your own using a Butterfly whole punch)

 Makint your Damien Hirst inspired Kaleidoscope Art